Lauren Anderson

 This soulful rocker, originally from Chicago, has had a passion for singing throughout her entire life.
 Growing up in a household that was rich in music, her influences were widely varied from artists such as Susan Tedeschi, Bonnie Raitt, The Pointer Sisters, Eva Cassidy, Etta James, Joss Stone, Kelly Clarkson, and many more.

 Despite these modern musical influences, Lauren was classically trained throughout most of her early life.
 She began classical piano lessons at the age of 8, was an active member of several choirs and began taking classical voice lessons when she began high school.
-She eventually took her love of singing to the Quad Cities and obtained a bachelors degree in music with an emphasis on voice at Augustana College.
-During her college years she spend a summer living in Novafeltria, Italy, learning the language and touring and studying opera.
+She eventually took her love of singing to the Quad Cities and obtained a Bachelor’s degree in music with an emphasis on voice at Augustana College.
+During her college years she spent a summer living in Novafeltria, Italy, learning the language and touring and studying opera.
 Initially she planned on becoming an opera singer, but quickly realized that rock and soul music were more her style.

 After officially completing her masters in 2012, Lauren’s love of singing and songwriting was still alive and burning inside her.
 She began performing solo gigs around the greater Kansas City area and eventually put together a full band.
 Right after she began performing more regularly, she developed a blood clot in her left arm and was soon diagnosed with Thoracic Outlet Syndrome.
 She was put on blood thinners and monitored until she underwent decompression surgery, in which a surgeon removed her first rib to stop the blood clots.
-She had to take 6 months off of performing and faced the chance of losing perminent feeling in her arm.
-However, she had a full recover and quicly got back into music.
+She had to take 6 months off of performing and faced the chance of losing permanent feeling in her arm.
+However, she had a full recovery and quickly got back into music.

 Lauren released her first official EP, “Do & Hope”, in August 2014.
 Fittingly, this EP was named after the unofficial motto of Lauren’s mother’s side of the family, who often remarked, “Just do it and hope it turns out okay.”